-To accelerate particles to energies of tens to thousands of GeV, alternating electric and magnetic fields must be used (Question: why not static electric fields?).
-This is normally achieved using radio-frequency (RF) cavities like the one illustrated in Figure 5.
-Each cell of the RF cavity oscillates in antiphase to its neighbours, at a characteristic frequency determined by the geometry of the cavity.
+To accelerate particles to energies of hundreds of GeV, alternating electric and magnetic fields must be used.
+This is normally achieved using radiofrequency (RF) cavities like the one illustrated in Figure 5.
+Each cell of the RF cavity oscillates in anti-phase to its neighbours, at a characteristic frequency determined by the geometry of the cavity.
 If the particle bunches are timed correctly, they will pass through two cavities in the oscillation period, and thus be accelerated by every cell.
+Exercise 5: Why are static electric fields unsuitable for accelerating particles to GeV-scale energies?